Year / 2015

 If art seeks to recreate reality to understand better, with this project I propose to recreate art to understand it, to reveal it.

 In these photographs, the exercise becomes endogenous and the repetition reveals details that are not perceived in the original.
-And the device gives to extend, to imagine; It becomes fanciful and in the end, I decide to visit other spaces and portray compositions that Hopper could have chosen.
+In the end I decide to visit other spaces and portray compositions Hopper could have chosen.

 The result is the reinterpretation of my place of origin, a mystery in known space, but also the understanding through paraphrasing a key creator of the 20th century.

 For the spectator, it is a peephole to a Chinese box.
 It is an invitation to disarm the matryoshka that the intricate itinerary of art and its travelers have armed.